Here is my honest review on Closte after using them for the last 20 months.

 - Free unlimited site migrations.
 There is a migration form, fill it up, and the team will make the site transfer for you.

 - Closte load handling capacity is poor.
 Their servers struggled to handle high loads, and even cheaper shared hosting performed better.

 - There is no fixed pricing and pay-as-you-go pricing model is not affordable.
-If you remove a site from Closte, make sure to delete staging sites after use, DNS records, etc., because everything is chargeable as it comes with a pay-as-you-go pricing.
-Also, If you're planning to host a resource-hungry WordPress or WooCommerce site, your charges will be higher (avg. $30/mo.) even with minimal traffic.
+If you remove a site from Closte, make sure to delete staging sites, DNS records, etc., separately because everything is chargeable as it comes with a pay-as-you-go pricing.
+If you plan to host a resource-hungry WordPress or WooCommerce site, your charges will be higher (avg. $30/mo.) even with minimal traffic.
 For $30/month, Kinsta like services will offer better value as it comes with live chat support.

 - No customer-centric support.
 You'll get support for their platform-related issues and no support for WordPress-related issues.
 From my experience handling multiple customer accounts, I can confirm they don't support any WordPress-related issues.
 I often never had the guts to raise a ticket for any issues because I didn't want to face any kind of rudeness.
 Many people have experienced it!

 - Closte Hosting Review on Performance